nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### List all Members and all Events : `list`

-List all members and all events in the CCA in 2 separate columns.
+List all members and all events in the CCA in two separate columns.

 Format: `list`